wdkrnls/gnufind/readme.md

 ## Hello World

 Let’s see all the R files we’ve modified in the last hour.
-But when don’t want to see any the were generated in .Rcheck folders.
+But we don’t want to see any the were generated in .Rcheck folders.

 ``` r
 library(gnufind)